List of avenues in Edmonton: 106 Avenue / Rowland Road

 106 Avenue / Rowland Road is a short arterial road in east Edmonton.
 The roadway begins as Rowland Road at 95 Street, two blocks south of Jasper Avenue, and travels east, crossing the North Saskatchewan River along the Dawson Bridge.
 After leaving the river valley, it becomes 106 Avenue at 84 Street and travels east through mature residential neighbourhoods.
-At 50 Street, it 106 Avenue downgrades to a residential street and ends at 40 Street.
+At 50 Street, 106 Avenue downgrades to a residential street and ends at 40 Street.

 Rowland Road and 106 Avenue were once designated as part of the highway which headed due east from Edmonton as it connected Jasper Avenue to 101 Avenue.
-Along with 79 Street (later 84 Street) the route was part of Highway 15 from the 1930s to 1940; Highway 16 from the 1940 to 1953; and Highway 16A from the 1953 the 1970s.
+Along with 79 Street (later 84 Street) the route was part of Highway 15 from the 1930s to 1940; Highway 16 from 1940 to 1953; and Highway 16A from 1953 to the 1970s.